 Concepts that are inferred where concepts each have more than one of the same Attribute Type

-From this set of concepts, remove any Concept that is modeled with more than one of the same Attribute Type and the same Value
+From this set of concepts, remove any Concept that is modeled with more than one of the same Attribute Type and the same Value.
+Note: Since this list pertains to suspect concepts that may have been modeled correctly, these were removed as they are not necessarily modeled inappropriately.

 Also remove from this set of concepts, any Concept with Attributes that are frequently used with different values, like Finding Site or Associated Morphology